 Is Bryq a justified selection process?

 Finally, Bryq represents an objective set of standardized criteria used for hiring, both in terms of selection and interviewing.
-It has been shown that the usage of systems such as Bryq that contribute to enhanced reliability and validity are also viewed by the courts are enabling the interview to protect against unlawful employment discrimination (Williamson, L. G., Campion, J. E., Malos, S. B., Roehling, M. V., & Campion, M. A. (1997).
+It has been shown that the usage of systems, such as Bryq, which contribute to enhanced reliability and validity, are also viewed by the courts as enabling the interview to protect against unlawful employment discrimination (Williamson, L. G., Campion, J. E., Malos, S. B., Roehling, M. V., & Campion, M. A. (1997).
 Employment interview on trial: Linking interview structure with litigation outcomes.
 Journal of Applied Psychology, 82(6), 900–912.).